IllustratedMan-code/TuringMachine/README.md

 # A Turing Machine in Python

 This project is a simple Turing machine that I originally wrote to check my homework.
+It eventually got a little out of hand, and now it can generate animations and state diagrams as well as test.

 # Usage

+- Begins at left-most symbol of input tape
-States are defined using a Json syntax (you can actually use Json!).
+- States are defined using a python dictionary (you can actually use Json!).
+- Each state has a list of transitions associated with it
+- Transitions are defined as: `["current symbol", "replacement symbol", "direction to move", "next state"]`

 ```python
 import turing